More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 • Live chart visualization with reference lines

-• Sample collection tracking (up to 200 samples)
+• Sample collection tracking (full session capture)

 • Test duration timer